jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 #### Interaction

 The interaction isn’t much more than two text boxes and something that interprets typed single word or two word commands and then calling the appropriate function of the document.
-Restrictions are managed by the document so the interaction doesn’t have to concern itself with protecting the data.
+Restrictions are managed by the document so the interaction doesn’t might concern itself with protecting the data.

 #### Calculation